henrytien/HenryInterview/Documents/C++/C++后台开发面试常见问题.md

 Item 5: Know what functions C++ sliently writes ans calls.
 Item 7: Declare destructions virtual in polymorphic base classes.
 Item 8: Prevent exceptions from leaving destructors.
 Item 9: Never call virtual funcitons during construction or destruction. (virtual functions never go down into derived classes.)
+Item10: Have assignment operators return a reference to *this.
+Item11: Handle assignment to self in operator=.
+Item12: Copy all parts of an object.